 Health insurance covers illnesses and injuries which result from illnesses.
 Injuries which result from extraordinary, external circumstances like a loose tile falling on your head, an insect sting or a fall on the ski slope are classified as accidents.
 These are covered by accident insurance.

-Whether accidents are covered by your health insurance provider or by occupational accident insurance depends on whether or not you are employed.
+Accident insurance is compulsory in Switzerland.
+But whether accidents are covered by your health insurance provider or by occupational accident insurance depends on whether or not you are employed.

 Two types of accident insurance